Dhebug/Encounter/FloppyBuilderVersion/documentation/scripting.md

 #endif
     END                              // End of script
 ```
+To provide some cartoony feeling, the game is using the scripting system to display some messages over time.

+Delays are done with the **WAIT** instruction, while the **WHITE_BUBBLE** (or **BLACK_BUBBLE**) and **_BUBBLE_LINE** are used to display the text bubbles.

 When running the game, when the tunnel location is accessed, the player will see the following:

 ![](images/scripting_location_dark_tunnel.png)

 Because of the END instruction, this script stops there and is not active anymore, but a script does not have to finish, in which case it will keep running in the background until the player moves to another location or some internal flags ends up impacting the script flow.

-The market place script is more complex and shows a blinking neon sign[^1]:
+The market place script is more complex and shows a blinking neon sign[^1] done by updating the graphics on the scene, waiting a bit, updating graphics again, looping, etc...

 ```c
 _gDescriptionMarketPlace